CederGroupHub/chgnet/README.md

 ## MPtrj Dataset

-The Materials Project trajectory (MPtrj) dataset used to ptr-train CHGNet is available at [figshare](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).
+The Materials Project trajectory (MPtrj) dataset used to pretrain CHGNet is available at [figshare](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).

-The MPtrj dataset consists of all the GGA/GGA+U DFT calculations at September 2022 [Materials Project](https://next-gen.materialsproject.org/).
+The MPtrj dataset consists of all the GGA/GGA+U DFT calculations from the September 2022 [Materials Project](https://next-gen.materialsproject.org/).
 By using the MPtrj dataset, users agree to abide the [Materials Project terms of use](https://next-gen.materialsproject.org/about/terms).

 ## Reference